heroku/buildpacks-deb-packages/README.md

 [![CI][ci-badge]][ci-link] [![Registry][registry-badge]][registry-link]

 `heroku/debian-packages` is a [Heroku Cloud Native Buildpack][heroku-cnbs] that adds support for installing Debian packages required by an application that are not available in the build or run image used.
+It's roughly the equivalent of `apt install {package}` for [Cloud Native Buildpacks][cnb].

 > [!IMPORTANT]
 > This is a [Cloud Native Buildpack][cnb], and is a component of the [Heroku Cloud Native Buildpacks][heroku-cnbs]